 About the Grimshaw Sargeson Fellowship

 The fellowship offers published New Zealand writers the opportunity to write full-time, free from financial pressure with an annual stipend of $20,000, and where available in 2022 to use the Sargeson Centre adjacent to the University of Auckland.
-The fellowship usually runs from April to November.
+The fellowship in 2022 will run from February to September.

 Any published New Zealand writer living either in New Zealand or overseas is eligible to apply for the fellowship.